force11/scwg-wg4/README.md

 appropriate locations):

-1. Import the audio into formats and bitrates appropriate for the Web, enriching with appropriate metadata
+1. Import the audio into formats and bitrates appropriate for the Web, enriching with appropriate metadata.

         nanoc import-audio ~/Documents/Zoom/2017-12-18 09.02.31*/audio_only.m4a

-2. Send the audio to a speech-to-text service for initial transcription and forced alignment
+2. Send the audio to a speech-to-text service for forced alignment and initial raw recognition of the audio.

         nanoc recognize-audio items/meetings/2017-12-18/audio_0.ogg

-3. Generate a WebVTT file to use as a starting point for the transcription
+3. Generate a WebVTT file from the recognition to use as a starting point for the transcription.

         nanoc generate-vtt items/meetings/2017-12-18/audio_0.json